opentensor/developer-docs/docs/dynamic-tao/emission.md

 - Injection into subnets
 - Extraction by participants

+See the [Dynamic TAO Whitepaper](https://drive.google.com/file/d/1vkuxOFPJyUyoY6dQzfIWwZm2_XL3AEOx/view) for a full explanation.

 ### Injection

 The first stage of emissions is *injection of liquidity* into the subnet pools.
 Each block: